DELTA Module Two / Module One and Two course – full-time

 When can I take a course?

-We offer an intensive face-to-face course once a year, in the summer.
+We offer a full-time face-to-face course once a year, in the summer.
 The course lasts 8 weeks and takes place at our teaching training centre in Wrocław.
+The dates of the nest course are 6 July - 28 August 2020.

 How is the course organized?

-The course is flexibly designed so as to be suitable both for candidates wishing to take Modules One and Two and for those wishing to focus on Module Two only.
+The course is flexibly designed so as to be suitable both for candidates wishing to take Module Two only and for those wishing to focus on Modules One and Two.

 A typical course day will include three hours of input sessions and two hours in the classroom, where you will either teach or observe your peers at work.
 In addition to this, there are regular feedback meetings and one-to-one tutorials with course tutors.